Shoulder Surgery

 Some patients may experience ongoing stiffness or limitations in shoulder movement despite surgery.
 Rehabilitation plays an important role in optimising outcomes.
 Significant limitation is uncommon and usually only when the condition of the shoulder before the surgery was very severe.

-Risks specific to reverse shoulder replacement
+Risks specific to reverse shoulder replacement:

 While many risks are similar to other joint replacement procedures, some considerations are more specific to reverse shoulder replacement due to the altered biomechanics of the joint.